kubedb/cli/docs/elasticsearch_tutorial.md

 $ kubedb create -f ./docs/examples/tutorial/elasticsearch/demo-1.yaml
 validating "./docs/examples/tutorial/elasticsearch/demo-1.yaml"
-postgres "p1" created
+postgres "e1" created
 ```

 Here,
- - `spec.version` is the version of PostgreSQL database.
-In this tutorial, a PostgreSQL 9.5 database is going to be created.
+ - `spec.version` is the version of Elasticsearch database.
+In this tutorial, a Elasticsearch 9.5 database is going to be created.

  - `spec.doNotPause` tells KubeDB operator that if this tpr is deleted, it should be automatically reverted.
 This should be set to true for production databases to avoid accidental deletion.